wksheehan/wksheehan.github.io/_posts/2016-07-29-editing-prs.markdown

-AND they have really cool keyboards that apparently makes typing easier, which honestly looks harder to me.
+They have really cool keyboards that apparently makes typing easier, but which honestly looks *harder* to me.
 But I bet once you get the hang of it it makes things a lot faster.
 (Mom, I know what I want for Christmas!)

 ![Coding keyboard](http://images.anandtech.com/doci/6861/Kinesis%20Advantage%20(1)_575px.jpg)